- Self-Directed IRAs

 - About Us

-Equity Trust’s webinar, The Powerful Potential of Paper: Note Investing with a Self-Directed IRA answers the question “How do promissory notes work?” and provides examples of how investors use them to grow their retirement accounts.
+Here we answer the question, “How do promissory notes work?” and provide examples of how investors use them to grow their retirement accounts.

 Promissory note: defined